-When the walls of the aorta become weak and the diameter of the aorta increases, it is considered an aneurysm.
+An aneurysm occurs when the walls of the aorta become weak and the diameter of the aorta increases.

-The part of your aorta that runs through your chest is called the thoracic aorta.
-When a weak area of your thoracic aorta expands or bulges, it is called a thoracic aortic aneurysm (TAA).
+The thoracic aorta is the part of your aorta that runs through your chest.
+A thoracic aortic aneurysm (TAA) occurs when a weak area of your thoracic aorta expands or bulges.
 Approximately 25 percent of aortic aneurysms occur in the chest, and the rest involve the abdominal aorta.

 Thoracic aortic aneurysms are serious health risks because they can burst or rupture.
 A ruptured aneurysm can cause severe internal bleeding, which can rapidly lead to shock or death.